tfabris/TomServo/README.md

       - If the icon is lit up blue and white, the realtime display for that modifier is turned on.
       - Make sure the realtime display is turned on for the Subdivision and Displace modifiers on the Barrel object.
     - Do not "Apply" these modifiers, or else everything in this file will permanently run slowly.
 Just make sure the realtime viewport display of the modifiers is turned on before exporting.
     - If you are doing editing on this blender file, blender's speed and responsiveness will improve if you turn off the realtime viewport display of these modifiers.
-Don't forget to turn them back on before exporting.
+Remember to turn them back on before exporting.

     | ![Barrel Texture](Photos/Barrel%20Texture.png) |
     | -----------------------------------------------|